cosmicbeing619/KSAT_Quest_Regression_Runoff_NERDY_POTATOES/README.md

 This script will:
 - Load and clean raw Excel sheets
 - Select relevant features
-- Train a LightGBM model using progressively smaller subsets
+- Train a Random Forest model using progressively smaller subsets

 ### 3. 🌐 Launch the Streamlit App